NewsLocal NewsWestern Montana News

 and last updated

-A plane crashed and caught fire at the Kalispell City Airport on Monday, and was one of several planes that were ruined in the crash.
-Kalispell City Airport Manager John Paul Noyes said that it was a home-built Swearingen, and that the owner had it for 23 years.
+A plane crashed and caught fire at the Kalispell City Airport on Monday, and it was one of several planes that were destroyed in the crash.
+Kalispell City Airport Manager John Paul Noyes said that it was a home-built Swearingen and that the owner had had it for 23 years.
 The damage at the scene was extensive, but the airport remains open except for the crash scene.
 (Read the full story here)

-With school starting in just a few weeks, there's a group who works to makes classroom supplies available for teachers accessible and affordable.
-Child Start Inc. Head Start has items from books, to chairs, to blocks, for early childhood educators to get their classrooms ready for the upcoming year.
+With school starting in just a few weeks, there's a group that works to make classroom supplies available for teachers accessible and affordable.
+Child Start Inc. Head Start has items from books to chairs to blocks for early childhood educators to get their classrooms ready for the upcoming year.
 The event runs through Friday afternoon.
 (Read the full story here)